TimeWarriors/IFTTT_RestApi/README.md

 	{"id": "youUserID", //This can be provided by the admin for the application

-	"presence": true // if you are doing your ENTERING trigger false // if you are doing your EXIT trigger}
+	"presence": {{EnteredOrExited}}  //this is an ingridient you can create by clicking the bottle icon at the right corner, this 					 //will give true if you are entering the area, false if you exit it.
+	}